SayujM/on-device-rag-agent/RAG_Agent_Plan.md

 *   **Step 1.4: Embedding Model Selection & Setup**
     *   **Objective:** Generate dense vector embeddings for all text chunks (including image descriptions).
     *   **Selection:** Choose a compact, performant `sentence-transformers` model (e.g., `all-MiniLM-L6-v2` or similar) that runs efficiently on CPU.
+    *   **Update:** **Crucial:** Select a compact, performant *multilingual* `sentence-transformers` model (e.g., `paraphrase-multilingual-MiniLM-L12-v2` or similar) that runs efficiently on CPU and has strong performance for Indian languages, particularly Malayalam.
+This model will be used for all text chunks (including image descriptions) and queries.
     *   **Implementation:** Load the embedding model and create embeddings for each chunk.
     *   **Robustness:** Consider batching embedding generation for efficiency.